codefin-stack/android-app-connect/README.md

 ## Installation
 To use the AppConnectSDK library in your Android project, follow these steps:

-1. Clone the library repository to your local machine:
+1. Clone the library to your local machine and add the library as a dependency in your build.gradle file:

 - Add the library module to your `settings.gradle` file: